RonjaVee/Valheim-server/README.md

 Project Purpose:

 The purpose of this project is to develop a module that facilitates the setup of a Valheim game server in a Linux environment (operating system being Debian in this case).
+Salt and Git must be installed beforehand.

 Installation of Valheim Server: The module automates the installation of the Valheim server on the Debian operating system.
 This includes installing necessary packages.